 Until site specific studies are carried out by a qualified professional, separation distances outlined in this Plan are held to be the minimum requirement.
-Council may vary these distances in accordance with recommendations of appropriate studies where approved by the Ministry of Environment and Climate Change and other agencies having jurisdiction.
+Council may vary these distances in accordance with recommendations of appropriate studies where approved by the Ministry of Environment, Conservation and Parks and other agencies having jurisdiction.
 Development of the area so affected may then proceed in accordance with the policies of the underlying land use designation without an amendment to the Official Plan.

-The Ministry of Environment and Climate Change guidelines and procedures respecting land use compatibility and separation distances will be used as a guide in the evaluation and approval of development proposals.
+The Ministry of Environment, Conservation and Parks guidelines and procedures respecting land use compatibility and separation distances will be used as a guide in the evaluation and approval of development proposals.

 Open storage areas will be subject to appropriate landscaping and screening to ensure they do not detract from the visual amenity along provincial highways, visual amenity of sensitive land uses such as residential areas or areas of visual attraction such as the Loyalist Parkway.